v-finance/camelot/doc/sphinx/source/tutorial/videostore.rst

 Notice that the application disables most of the menus and the toolbar buttons.
 When we click on an entity, more options become available.
 So let's click on the entity ``Persons`` of the section ``Relations``.

-A child window appears in the previously empty area and is maximized by
-default: this is the table view of the entity.
+The table view of the entity appears.

 .. image:: ../_static/picture3.png